SoftHu/tos_avg/En/NiNi.md

 Hi, hello!
 Thanks for coming.]
 Start -->1734730744063091[<b>Speaker 👉 Nini:</b>

-Hey, the weather is really strange, isn't it?
+Hey, the weather is really odd, isn't it?
-This place looks very unfamiliar, but at least with you by my side, we can face this challenge together.]
+This place looks very strange, but at least with you by my side, we can face this challenge together.]
 Start -->1734730747935860[<b>Speaker 👉 Nini:</b>